peteroupc/html3dutil/doc/H3DU.Mesh.md

 #### Parameters

 * `x` (Type: Array.&lt;number> | number)<br>The X coordinate.
-If "y" is null or omitted, this is instead a 3-element array giving the X, Y, and Z coordinates, or a single number giving the coordinate for all three dimensions.
+If "y" is null, undefined, or omitted, this is instead a 3-element array giving the X, Y, and Z coordinates, or a single number giving the coordinate for all three dimensions.
 * `y` (Type: number)<br>The Y coordinate.
 If "x" is an array, this parameter may be omitted.

 #### Return Value